 Compulsory challenges are challenges that we tell you about ahead of your race.
 This allows teams to learn new skills and have fun together prior to your race day.
-2017 compulsory challenges will be announced soon!
+Please click here to see your compulsory challenges.

 Inside the start house, your team will get a BADDIE CARD.
 A baddie is someone who is out to catch your team and will mark you for a time penalty - to be served later on the course.
 Baddie's play by the rules and so will you.
 Here is how you can defeat the baddies.